steveshogren/hugo-blog/content/post/optimization.md

 The function ```calcIfUnder``` returns a completed ```Build``` if the total card point equaled 60, otherwise an empty ```Build```.

-From this, I am able to almost instantly calculate the highest possible DPS for any given character, as a ratio of the power, speed, crit chance, armor pen, enemy armor, and crit bonus points needed.
+From this, we can quickly calculate the highest possible DPS for any given character, as a ```Build``` of the power, speed, crit chance, armor pen, enemy armor, and crit bonus points needed.

-The hard part is
+Now that we know the best possible ```Build```, the hard part is figuring out what cards and upgrades to buy.